Who Was Alex Trebek?

 During a July 2018 interview, Trebek suggested that the end of the line was approaching when he revealed that the chances of him returning to host Jeopardy! after the end of his contract in 2020 were "50/50 and a little less."
 He also named two possible replacements: Los Angeles Kings play-by-play announcer Alex Faust and radio host, author and legal professor Laura Coates.

 After hitting his head in a bad fall in October 2017, Trebek was diagnosed with subdural hematoma in December.
 He underwent surgery the following day, prompting the need to go on hiatus from his hosting duties, but Trebek soon made sure to reassure fans via a video posted to the game show's website: "After two days in the hospital, I came home to start recovery," he said.
 "The prognosis is excellent, and I expect to be back in the studio taping more 'Jeopardy!' programs very, very soon!"

-In March 2019, Trebek dropped a bombshell with the revelation that he had been diagnosed with stage 4 pancreatic cancer.
+In March 2019, Trebek dropped a bombshell with the announcement that he had been diagnosed with stage 4 pancreatic cancer.

-Trebek is an active volunteer and spokesman for organizations such as World Vision and Smile Train, which help improve the lives of impoverished children around the world.
-He has participated in 13 USO tours visiting American troops overseas, and in 1998 he was awarded the prestigious Bob Hope Entertainment Award.
+Trebek was an active volunteer and spokesman for organizations such as World Vision and Smile Train, which help improve the lives of impoverished children around the world.
+He participated in 13 USO tours visiting American troops overseas, and in 1998 was awarded the prestigious Bob Hope Entertainment Award.